Table of Contents

 Well, the goal is to make the article user-friendly.
 And you don’t necessarily need paid tools for this.
 Here’s how you can make your article SEO-friendly without an in-depth understanding of SEO or splurging on tools:

 - Research competitor’s article: See the words they use in the headers and search them in Google to see if they appear in suggestions.

 - Google Trends: Go to Google Trends and search your topic.
 Trends and breakout topics will appear at the bottom.
 You can include those queries in your article to make it more user-friendly.

 - Google Suggestions: Google suggests user queries, keywords, and so much more if you notice them.
 See the sections – Search suggestions, People Also Ask, and the suggestions at the page’s bottom.

 Now prepare the list of all the keywords you come across and check them on Google Analytics for their frequency.

 Include the higher volume ones in H1 and H2 and the rest in the descriptions.
 Don’t forget to add keywords in your image’s alt tag and URL (which needs to be short and easy to remember).

 So you are done writing your blog post?
 Great.
 Don’t rush through publishing.

+The most crucial blogging basic to note is to always edit before publishing your blog.
 Take a short break before proofreading your article.
 This will help you see the article in a new light.
 If possible, run it through your friends or fellow bloggers for profound insights.

 While publishing, create a checklist comprising essential points that you should check for every article.
 This will come in handy for you or others you hire at a later stage.